This post contains affiliate links and I will be compensated if you make a purchase after clicking on my links. Merci!

-We will read about La Merci Donnant, explain the meaning of the article to the grandkids and rejoice in knowing that we are all together under one roof rather than continents apart.
+We will read about La Merci Donnant, explain the meaning of the article to the grandchildren and rejoice in knowing that we are all together under one roof rather than continents apart.

-And in 2017, as it was last year, the turkey will be stuffed with a savory french bread stuffing wherever we may gather round the table. 🙂
+And in 2017, as it was last year and from now on, the turkey will be stuffed with a savory french bread stuffing wherever we may gather round the table.

 Standout selections are listed below – some using French bread, some not.
 It does not mean that you can’t substitute the regular potato or sourdough bread with a baguette or two.

 Averie knows cooking… and turkey stuffing!
 This dressing looks scrumptious without even reading the recipe but please do read through it!